 Photo Source: Trends in Pharmacological Sciences

 Hemp derived CBD must contain less than 0.3% of THC which is a very, very small amount.
-This amount is usually not enough to show a false positive on a drug test.
+This amount is usually not enough to show a up on a drug test.

 Marijuana derived CBD, on the other hand, can have much higher levels of THC.
 Some Marijuana derived CBD products have THC content in excess of 20%.
 That is more than enough to show as positive on a drug test.